+For an overview of cancer as a metabolic disease, start here.
 Cancer cells thrive on certain fuels–including glucose and glutamine, two key elements that you must inhibit in your anti-cancer diet.
 We’ve talked ad nauseum about glucose.
-But what about glutamine, an amino acid, a building block of protein?
+But what about … Continue reading

 Is it my imagination or has Pillsbury’s Dough Boy shed a bit of belly fat?
 Wonder what he’s been eating for lupper?

 Today, on World Diabetes Day, it’s time to set the record straight: The cause of Type 2 diabetes and its precursor, insulin resistance, is saturated fats.
 They muck up your cells and the ability of your cells to use insulin.
 Choo choo … Continue reading

 As if Brazil didn’t have enough to worry about, now comes a new study that exposes the shady side of selenium.
 The selenium in Brazil nuts, it turns out, is not the kind associated with anti-cancer qualities.

 2018 update: For an update on Dr. Thomas Seyfried’s suggestions for treating cancer as a metabolic disease, read his article here or my piece summarizing that article.
 Talk with your oncologist about using this approach and ask your oncologist to reach … Continue reading

 Now that you’re no longer a “Proteinaholic,” how do you go about selecting the most nutritious plants among all those shades of red, purple and green?
 My first vote goes to “The Mighty Italian Triumvirate,” a combo of

 What’s the latest advice that scientists are dishing out for your anti-cancer diet? off the platter: suspect proteins on the platter: plant proteins, but which ones and how much? on the platter: flavonoids Read the backstory first to enhance tonight’s … Continue reading